-- 6.3.1 Operational Test for United Moulders Automatic Operating Heads (to be performed when capsules have expired). - 6.3.1.1 Remove the operating mechanism from the lifejacket and remove the cylinder. - 6.3.1.2 Assemble the expired capsule onto the body of the operating mechanism. - 6.3.1.3 Place the complete unit into water and check that the unit operates within 5 seconds. - 6.3.1.4 If the mechanism fails to pass this test replace the complete unit.
-Refer to Section 9 for part Number of the replacement part. - NOTE: All failures of this test must be reported to Crewsaver.
-Crewsaver may require the failed units to be returned, please do not discard.
+- 6.3.1 Operational Test for United Moulders Manual Operation. - 6.3.1.1 Remove the operating mechanism from the lifejacket.
+With the cylinder also removed, pull the lever on the side of the operating head, and check that the firing pin is visibly moving inside the open end. - 6.3.1.2 If the lever does not move, or the firing pin is not clearly moving, the operating head must be replaced.
+Refer to Section 9 for part number. - 6.3.2 Operational Test for United Moulders Mk5i Automatic Operating Heads (to be performed when capsules have expired). - 6.3.2.1 Remove the operating mechanism from the lifejacket and remove the cylinder. - 6.3.2.2 Assemble the expired capsule onto the body of the operating mechanism. - 6.3.2.3 Place the complete unit into water and check that the unit operates within 5 seconds. - 6.3.2.4 If the mechanism fails to pass repeat test replace the complete unit.
+Refer to Section 9 for part Number of the replacement part.

+NOTE: all failures of this test must be reported to Crewsaver.
+Crewsaver may require the failed units to be returned.
+Please do not discard.